 We understand that you might not feel comfortable revealing some debts to friends and family.
 We designed WeFinance to be especially great for student loans and other cases where there's nothing surprising or shameful when it comes to your debt.
 Of course, you are the best judge of what feels right for you.
-The more information you're willing to share, the more comfortable lenders will be, but ultimately you control what information you share in your campaign.
+The more information you're willing to share, the more comfortable lenders will be, but ultimately you control what information you share in your listing.

 A pledge is a promise to lend money to a borrower.
 There's a minimum threshold of total amounts pledged chosen by the borrower—if the borrower can't refinance at least that much, they'd rather not refinance at all.
-Once a campaign closes with enough money pledged, those pledges become loans and the money changes hands.
-If a campaign closes without enough being pledged, the pledge amounts are simply returned to lenders.
+Once a listing closes with enough money pledged, those pledges become loans and the money changes hands.
+If a listing closes without enough being pledged, the pledge amounts are simply returned to lenders.

 WeFinance is completely free for both our borrowers and lenders.
 In the future, we may offer additional services or introduce a fee structure, but any loan made on WeFinance today will be fee-free for the life of the loan.

 WeFinance earns a fee when our borrowers choose to work with one of our partners for an additional loan beyond what they can crowdfund or another financial service.
 We'll never charge any fees on loans you see on the site today, and we won't sell any of your data to anyone (or share it with partners without your permission).